What is DMX Lighting? Rethinking How We Do Illumination

 - DMX is a versatile tool for lighting designers in any venue size or application - whether it's an arena show with 100+ fixtures onstage

 Cons of DMX Lighting:

-- Requires high end controllers to get the most out of lighting
+- Requires expensive, high end controllers to get the most out of lighting

 - Lots and lots of wires - unless you spring for expensive and unreliable wireless DMX connectors